Czirion/comparative-genomics-workshop/setup.md

 ---

 ## In a Data Carpentry Workshop
+Free server access is offered upon request for workshops, and self-learners can also request temporary accounts.
+Servers are provided by "The Collaborative Community for Genomic Bacterial Analysis and Practice" and the sub-community "The Carpentries México"
+For individuals choosing to follow the lessons on a different computer, step-by-step instructions for configuring remote machines.
+An alternative installation with complete Conda environments is provided here.
+Additionally, a Docker container is available in XXXXXXX.

-This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances (a computer with all the required programs and files to which you will have access from your computer).
+This workshop can also be run on Amazon Web Services (AWS) instances using the docker image (a computer with all the required programs and files to which you will have access from your computer).
-Except for a spreadsheet program and an internet browser, all of the command line software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
-If you are signed up to take a Pangenomics Data Carpentry Workshop, **you do not need to worry about setting up an AMI instance.** The Carpentries staff will create an instance for you, which will be provided at no cost.
+Except for a spreadsheet program and an internet browser, all of the command line software and data used in the workshop are hosted on the Docker

+If you are signed up to take a Pangenomics Data Carpentry Workshop, **you do not need to worry about setting up an AMI instance.**
+The Carpentries México staff will create an instance on our local servers for you, which will be free.
 This setup is true for both self-organized and centrally-organized workshops.
-Your Instructor will provide instructions for connecting to the AMI instance at the workshop.
+Your instructor will provide instructions on how to connect to the AMI instance at the workshop.

-If you are in The Carpentries-Workshop, you do not even need to install a bash terminal; the R-studio terminal provided in the AWS-AMI is enough to run all the commands in the lesson.
+If you are in The Carpentries-Workshop, you do not even need to install a bash terminal; the Jupyter-Notebook terminal provided in the AMI is enough to run all the commands in the lesson.
-Instead of connecting by `ssh`, users can simply use the R-studio AMI terminal.
+Instead of connecting by `ssh`, users can simply use the Jupyter Notebook AMI terminal.

 This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.
 It's a free, open-source spreadsheet program.

-## Running the lesson by yourself (Not in a Data Carpentry Workshop)
+## Running the lesson by yourself (Not in a Data Carpentry Workshop)  `FIXME`

 ### Required  software
 If you are not in a Data Carpentry Workshop, the software you need is listed in the table below. **Follow the instructions in Option A *or* Option B** to have access to these programs.